 Each environment must be created with a global admin of the corresponding Office 365 tenant.
 Make sure this account has a mailbox enabled.
 During registration, Workspace sends a confirmation email to that account.
-This global admin account has to remain active in the Workspace for Workspace to function.
 For more info on how to register an environment, contact your Workspace 365 administrator or Submit a request.

 After you've received the email, make sure you navigate to the URL listed in the email.
 Log in with the credentials that are provided to you in the email.